ryandoyle5401/Budgetr/Weekly Updates/Week 4 Status Update.md

 ### Issues - Josh

 ### Progress - Robin
+1. Found documentations on jetpack compose being used with firebase
+2. Working on implementing it
 ### Issues - Robin
+1. The project won't run on my mac.
+Having Gradle and dependency issues
 ### Progress - David
 1. Found and tried out similar repo (good resource)
 2. Researched firebase interfacing